 Finally, both the London and Stockholm offices worked together to deliver effects for a supernatural liquid that has healing properties and was used by a character to put bodies back together.
 While there was a replacement substance used during filming, the effect of it being applied and absorbed into the skin was always meant to be done in post-production.
 The London team helped clean up the skin for the effect and the Stockholm team handled the look and feel of the liquid.
 Both teams worked closely to ensure that their work didn’t appear too supernatural, as per the brief from the director.

-Above is a breakdown of some of the VFX we did for the “Aviary sequence”
+Above is a breakdown of some of the VFX we did and below a VFX Breakdown reel of how we created some of the bird shots.

 Production Company: Drama Republic